ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 # Deploy a secure web application across multiple regions

 This tutorial is a walkthrough of how to create, secure, and deploy a web application across multiple regions.
-Among many other starter applications on IBM Cloud, You will be using Node.js starter application for this tutorial.
+Among many other starter applications on IBM Cloud, you will be using Node.js starter application for this tutorial.

 ## Objectives
-* Create a starter Node.js application.
+* Create a starter Node.js application
-* Set up source control and continuous delivery.
+* Set up source control and continuous delivery
-* Deploy to another region.
+* Deploy to another region
-* Map a custom domain to your application.
+* Map a custom domain to your application
 * Bind an SSL certificate to your application
-* Monitor application performance.
+* Monitor application performance

 ![HelloWorld](images/solution1/Architecture.png)

 ### Apps and Services
-* SDK for Node.js Cloud Foundry App.
+* SDK for Node.js Cloud Foundry App
-* Continuous Delivery Service for DevOps.
+* Continuous Delivery Service for DevOps

 ## Create a Node.js application
 {: #create}